-Questionnaire - Part II (for only those in PB4 scale)
+Questionnaire - Part II

+(for only those in PB4 scale)

-3. How has your contribution enhanced th ne prestige of th ne Laboratory? your future personal growth and/ or job a next 2-3 y spirations, what ears.
-Again, al e against past objectives, and activities and tasks would you lso think of development and s, fulfillment, passions, etc. ĺ 5.
-What sort of training/ expessills-also your natural streng your work and team can ben gths and pers sonal passions y Place : Date : Signature of the Employee
+3. How has your contribution enhanced the prestige of the Laboratory?

+4. In light of your current capabilities, your performance against past objectives, and your future personal growth and/ or job aspirations, what activities and tasks would you like to focus on during the next 2-3 years.
+Again, also think of development and experiences outside of job skills- related to personal aims, fulfillment, passions, etc.

+5. What sort of training/ experience would benefit you in the next year?
+Not just jobskills-also your natural strengths and personal passions you'd like to develop - you, your work and team can benefit from these

+Place : Date : Signature of the Employee